dinhomathias/Amc/Code-snippets.md

 Please also check out the [official docs](https://core.telegram.org/bots/api#sending-files) on sending files.

-Let's have a look hat how sending a document can be done.
+Let's have a look at how sending a document can be done.

 1. Uploading a file: